Canadian production of berries: British Columbia

 Common crops include blueberry, strawberry (and grape, often called "berries" in the industry).
 The Provincial government provides information including production guides for blackberry, blueberry, cranberry, currant, gooseberry, raspberry, and strawberry.

 The Pacific North West – including BC – produces much of the world's raspberries.

 The Regional District of Bulkley-Nechako recommends sources for information and practices in the area.

 Insurance is provided through the province.

 Manitoba

 The industry is represented by the Prairie Fruit Growers Association, formerly the Strawberry Growers Association of Manitoba.

 There is no blueberry domesticated industry.
 Instead semi-wild stands are planted and managed and may form the basis of a larger industry in the future.

 The provincial government provides information for production of raspberry.

-Saskatoon could be a much larger industry.
+Saskatoonberry could be a much larger industry.
 There is high demand and little supply.
 The provincial government provides production information.

 Strawberry is the berry with the largest acreage in the province.
 The Strawberry Growers Association of Manitoba was founded in 1972 and is now the Prairie Fruit Growers Association.
 The provincial government provides production information.

 There is only a niche market for currant, gooseberry, highbush cranberry, pincherry, sea buckthorn, and silver buffaloberry.
 The government provides production recommendations for these bush fruits.